Bellaghy

-Bellaghy is home to a well-preserved 17th century fortified house, Bellaghy Bawn, which is now a museum.
-It is also known as the birthplace, childhood home and resting place of poet Seamus Heaney (1939–2013), who won the Nobel Prize for Literature.
+Bellaghy is home to various historical landmarks, including a well-preserved 17th century fortified house, Bellaghy Bawn, which is now a museum.
+A Grade B+ thatched cottage is present in the Bellaghy outskirts.
+The village is also known as the birthplace, childhood home and resting place of poet Seamus Heaney (1939–2013), who won the Nobel Prize for Literature.
 There is an arts centre in the village dedicated to Heaney.

 History

 There had long been Gaelic settlements in this area.
 Archaeological evidence has been found in the village of a Gaelic ringfort.

 In the early 17th century, Bellaghy became one of many towns planned, built and settled under the authority of the Vintners Company of London, as part of the English Plantation of Ulster.
 In 1622, according to a manuscript of a Captain Thomas Ash, Bellaghy consisted of a church, a castle, a corn mill and twelve houses.

 During the Plantation, English colonials built a fortified house in the village.
 It had surrounding walls and two circular towers at opposite corners.
 Recent excavations have revealed that the fortified house was built on the site of a former Gaelic ringfort.
 During the 1641 rebellion the house was attacked by Irish rebels, but it remained intact.
 Many other houses in the village were burnt to the ground.
 Locally it was called "The Castle" and is located on Castle Street.
-The refurbished house was opened to the public in 1996 as "Bellaghy Bawn".
+The refurbished house was opened to the public in 1996 as Bellaghy Bawn.
 It is a museum featuring exhibitions on local history.

-In May 1922, during the Irish War of Independence, the Irish Republican Army launched an attack on Bellaghy Royal Irish Constabulary barracks, killing an RIC officer and wounding three others.
-An IRA volunteer was also killed and three captured.
+On 2 May 1922, during the Irish War of Independence, the Irish Republican Army launched an attack on Bellaghy Royal Irish Constabulary barracks - the IRA men gained access after the outer gate was mistakenly left unlocked while a 'farewell party' was being held inside for a retiring police officer.
+One RIC officer was killed and at least two others wounded.
+An IRA volunteer was also killed when he went to inspect a room and was shot 'through the woodwork' by a B-Special who had concealed himself behind a half-open door.
+The three other IRA volunteers subsequently withdrew, but were captured shortly afterwards.